Steven Spielberg

 President, Amblin Television

-Darryl Frank is co-president of Amblin Television, where he oversees all development, production and programming for the company.
+Darryl Frank is President of Amblin Television, where he oversees all development, production and programming for the company.
 Frank works alongside longtime friend and business partner, Justin Falvey, and the two currently serve as executive producers on all Amblin Television productions.

-Darryl Frank is co-president of Amblin Television, where he oversees all development, production and programming for the company.
+Darryl Frank is President of Amblin Television, where he oversees all development, production and programming for the company.
 Frank works alongside longtime friend and business partner, Justin Falvey, and the two currently serve as executive producers on all Amblin Television productions.

-During his 20-year tenure at Amblin Television, Frank executive produced two seasons of the NBC musical-drama series Smash starring Anjelica Huston, Debra Messing, and Katharine McPhee; three seasons of the CBS summer series Under the Dome; five seasons of the Noah Wyle TNT series Falling Skies; two seasons of the CBS series Extant starring Halle Berry; three seasons of the Showtime series The Borgias starring Jeremy Irons; and three seasons of The United States of Tara with Oscar-winning series creator Diablo Cody, and starring Emmy and Golden Globe-winning actress Toni Collette.
+During his 29-year tenure at Amblin Television, Frank has executive produced The Haunting of Hill House and The Haunting of Bly Manor for Netflix, three seasons of Animaniacs for Hulu, three seasons of Roswell: New Mexico for the CW, two seasons of the NBC musical-drama series Smash starring Anjelica Huston, Debra Messing, and Katharine McPhee; three seasons of the CBS summer series Under the Dome; five seasons of the Noah Wyle TNT series Falling Skies; two seasons of the CBS series Extant starring Halle Berry; three seasons of the Showtime series The Borgias starring Jeremy Irons; and three seasons of The United States of Tara with Oscar-winning series creator Diablo Cody (Juno), and starring Emmy and Golden Globe-winning actress Toni Collette.

 Read More